QuayeDNA/ExamScriptTracking/USER_MANUAL.md

 - Header row is required
 - Index numbers must be unique
-- Name and programme are required
+- First name and last name are required
+- Programme is required
 - Level should be numeric (100, 200, 300, 400)
 - Contact is optional

 #### View Student Details

-1. Click on a student
+1. Click on a student (in table view) or card (in card view)
 2. View full profile:
    - Personal information
    - QR code (downloadable)